AI Bubble Pop - Satisfying Click Game Pop colorful bubbles as they float up! Click bubbles to burst

 resizeCanvas(windowWidth, windowHeight);

-Resizes the canvas to match the new window dimensions when the browser is resized
+Resizes the canvas to match the current window dimensions whenever the browser is resized

 class Bubble {